-Bringing a new kitten home is nothing cuter than a playful, cuddly little furball of a kitten.
+Bringing a new kitten home is nothing cuter than a playful, cuddly little furball.
 Your kitten will quickly grow into an adult cat, and with a bit of luck, the two of you will be best friends for many years to come.

 You can get the relationship off to a great start – and ease the nerves of both human and furball! – by making sure that you have everything your kitten will need.